This famous painting by Leonardo da Vinci ended up becoming one of Poland’s national treasures.

 5. There might be something special about the wood panel it was painted on

 Leonardo loved to experiment with different things.
-This didn’t always work out the way he envisioned it though, think of the Last Supper painting which was completely faded a few decades after he finished it.
+This didn’t always work out the way he envisioned it though, think of the Last Supper painting which completely faded a few decades after he finished it.

 For this painting, he used his favorite surface which was a walnut wood panel in combination with oil paint.

-One of the most surprising Lady with an Ermine facts is that an art historian named Frank Zöllner believes that the wood used to create the panel for this painting came from the same tree as the panel used to paint “La Belle Ferronnière.”
+An art historian named Frank Zöllner believes that the wood used to create the panel for this painting came from the same tree as the panel used to paint “La Belle Ferronnière.”

 6. The ermine might reveal something about the woman